bghojogh/Generative-LLE/README.md

 ### Preparation

-The main dependencies are: `Python3, numpy, matplotlib, scikit-learn, scikit-image`
+The main dependencies are: `Python3, numpy, matplotlib, scikit-learn`

 Make sure that you are in the root folder of module when running commands.
 You may need to install the requirements: